 Special Damages

-Special damages are items of loss that can be calculated accurately and are usually proved by the production of receipts or estimates.
-Future anticipated losses can also be claimed.
-The interest which runs from the date of the accident is applied to the final award.
-These losses may include ;
+Special damages refer to specific items of loss that can be precisely quantified and are typically substantiated by providing receipts or estimates.
+Additionally, future anticipated losses can be claimed, taking into account potential implications.
+Furthermore, it is important to note that interest, calculated from the date of the accident, is applied to the final award, ensuring fair compensation.
+Anticipated losses may include ;

 General Damages